maxpsq/solr-geonames/README.md

 ```
 brew install solr 5.4
 ```
-Or simply download and unpack Solr from the [download page](http://lucene.apache.org/solr/mirrors-solr-latest-redir.html).
+or simply download and unpack Solr from the [download page](http://lucene.apache.org/solr/mirrors-solr-latest-redir.html).
 You'll be redirected to the best mirror.

 ### Run Solr 5
 ```